MeuralMCP

 Why does this poll the devices?

 Polling is not elegant, but it is deliberate.
-Meural frames can lose the loaded preview after sleep, boot, or other internal resets, so the daemon checks periodically and reloads the assigned preview when needed.
+Meural frames can lose the loaded preview after sleep, boot, or other internal resets, so the daemon checks periodically and reloads the assigned preview.
+The default config reloads on every poll for reachable enabled frames with assigned images.

 Why does setup use a blank image/gallery?